gvwilson/thirdbit/src/fiction/bear/index.md

 to his feet.
 "I was just wondering if I should go down to the kitchen and see about some dinner."

-"They'd feed you your own ears if you did," Sergeant Dambu said.
+"They'd feed you your own ears if you did," Sergeant Inambu said.
 Noxy could hear the weariness in her voice.
 "Do you have any idea what that monster of yours has done to this town?"

 "Oh, they needed an excuse for a good clean-up anyway, didn't they?"
 Noxy saw Muddh's mismatched boots again.
-He stopped a few feet in front of Sergeant Dambu.
+He stopped a few feet in front of Sergeant Inambu.
 "I'm more worried about what it did to *you*," he said, doing his best to sound concerned.

 "Nothing good," the sergeant replied shortly.
 She made to step past